-Wetlands Bylaw This entire section grants the Commission This waiver relates to a

-Section authority to discretionarily deny the project. procedural process.
-This

-9: Permits and section requires additional

-Conditions burden and higher a standard

-beyond what is required in

-the Wetlands Protection Act,

-we would be asking for a

-waiver.
-For example, an

-Alternative Analysis is

-required (among many other

-things) under the local bylaw

-and not required under the
+Wetlands Bylaw Section 9: Permits and Conditions This entire section grants the Commission authority to discretionarily deny the project.
+This waiver relates to a procedural process.
+This section requires additional burden and higher a standard beyond what is required in the Wetlands Protection Act, we would be asking for a waiver.
+For example, an Alternative Analysis is required (among many other things) under the local bylaw and not required under the WPA

-WPA